mcci-catena/Catena-mcciadk/README.md

 MCCI uses its XDK (cross-platform development kit) for writing portable code for use across development environments, compilers and operating systems.
 Although we don't think it's really appropriate for Arduino work, we find some of its idioms extremely useful, along with some of the functions.

 By convention, MCCI makes specific versions of development environments for different targets.
-We have, for example, a "MCCI WDK" library for use in with the Microsoft Windows Driver Development Kit; we have an "LDK" library for use with the Linux kernel; and we have a "PDK" library for use in portable Posix application development.
+We have, for example, a "MCCI WDK" library for use in with the Microsoft Windows Driver Development Kit; we have an "LDK" library for use with the Linux kernel; and we have a "PDK" library for use in portable POSIX application development.
 All share basic features with the XDK.
 So it made sense to us to create an "Arduino Development Kit" ("ADK") that makes it easy to bring in other MCCI code to Arduino environments.

-Some of these macros represent ways of dealing with portabiltiy that actually are not applicable in the Arduino environment.
+Some of these macros represent ways of dealing with portability that actually are not applicable in the Arduino environment.
 However, we use them anyway.

 - MCCI has lots of code that use these constructs, and it's easier (and more reliable) to port in the code using the macros.
 - If we use these macros, we can quickly port code that we develop in the Arduino environment to our other xDKs.